Meet the Office Staff

 I joined the HRA in March 2017.
 I am responsible for co-ordinating the waiting list, managing the membership and the recruitment of new Rangers.
 Previously to working here I spent 12 years working as a secretary/admin assistant for an animal charity.

-Fundraising and Volunteers Manager
+Development and Volunteers Manager

 Deirdre is our Finance Manager and joined HRA in February 2017.
 Deirdre brings a wealth of experience to HRA having previously worked in the charity sector as well as blue chip organisations such as Santander and Man Investments.
 Deirdre is a qualified management accountant and lives in Surrey with her family.